Paqmind/css-positioning/README.md

 ### Floats

+\- horizontal only

-\- no main axis alignment
+\- no centering along the main axis

+\- no alignment along the cross axis

 \- can't force items to have equal height